- February 26, 1974

 “The Dakar is completely different from the racing I did in 2015.
 It was very long, over two weeks, and you needed to have the endurance to look after the driver and the car.
 It’s another approach to racing but I am relatively happy after debut” commented Loeb.

-In the following year, Loeb again was one of the favorites o win the Dakar Rally.
-As a member of Peugeot's dream team, he did very well, led at one point of the race, but at the end finished second, losing to his teammate and compatriot Stephane Peterhansel.
+In the following year, Loeb again was one of the favorites to win the Dakar Rally.
+As a member of Peugeot's dream team, he did very well in a Peugeot 3008 DKR, led at one point of the race, but at the end he finished second, losing to his teammate and compatriot Stephane Peterhansel.

 F1 remained a dream